cameronmaske/cameronmaske.com/pages/comparing-3-continous-intergration-services-for-docker-compose.md

 Open source projects are free on CircleCI.
 In their [FAQ](https://circleci.com/pricing/#faq-section-linux) they state they offer up to 4 containers for public projects.

-They have a free tier plan, that includes:
+They have a free plan, that includes:

 * 1 container limited to 1500 build minutes per month.
 * Unlimited projects/users

 After which, you pay $50 per container (and have unlimited build minutes per month).
 Each container allows you to run 1 concurrent job.
 Multiple containers allow you to either run multiple builds at the same time or single builds with parallel jobs.

-Each `machine` executor (run on a container) has [2 CPU @ 2.3 GHz and 8GB of Memory](https://circleci.com/docs/2.0/executor-types/#using-machine).
+Each CircleCI build container, when run as an `machine` executor has [2 CPU @ 2.3 GHz and 8GB Memory](https://circleci.com/docs/2.0/executor-types/#using-machine).

-You can also pay extra (price is currently private) to enable [Docker Layer Caching](https://circleci.com/docs/2.0/docker-layer-caching/) which could speed up large image builds.
-I've reached out to CircleCI's support about how much this costs and will update this post if I receive a reply.
+You can also pay extra (how much is currently private) to enable [Docker Layer Caching](https://circleci.com/docs/2.0/docker-layer-caching/) which could speed up large image builds. *I've reached out to CircleCI's support about how much this costs and will update this post if I receive a reply.*

 Currently, the default Docker version used is `17.09.0-ce` (compared to the latest stable release of `18.03.1-ce`).
 [To pin a specific Docker version](https://discuss.circleci.com/t/new-docker-versions-for-machine-images-on-circleci-2-0/15686), you can do so my using `year-month` versioned image, e.g. `circleci/classic:201808-01`.